-Good data documentation will include the context, methods, protocols, scale, software and instruments used in the data collection.
+Good data documentation will include information about the context, methods, protocols, scale, software, instruments, etc. used in the data collection.
 It will include a detailed outline of the data structure and file types used.
 Data validation and cleaning methods should be included as well as data sources used.
 Modifications to the data over time should be noted as well as information on data confidentiality, access and use conditions.

 Documentation is most useful when it is standardized to a general norm or to a discipline-specific convention.
 Two levels of terminology are used in data documentation: metadata and ontologies.